 Carmarthen has been a market town since Roman times and the modern indoor market sells everything from arts and crafts to local food and drink 6 days a week.
 On Wednesdays and Saturdays, the outdoor market comes to town and on the first Friday of each month the farmers market draws local and visitors alike.

-Also on King St, Oriel King Gallery, is an artist led gallery showing fine art, ceramics, photography, stained glass wood turning, textiles and sculpture.
+On King St, Oriel King Street Gallery, is an artist led gallery showing fine art, ceramics, photography, stained glass wood turning, textiles and sculpture.
 Many of the artists are based in Carmarthenshire and all the work is available for purchase.
 Another Gallery, Oriel Myrddin, can be found on Church Lane.
 Appropriately, it is located in the former School of Art.

 A Certain Vintage

 Hunting for vintage and antique treasures appeals to many visitors and in Carmarthen, there are lots of places to discover that unique piece to home memories of Carmarthenshire with you.
 Found and Seek specializes in the unique, the unusual, the original, the authentic and the truly quirky.
 As well as vintage and antique items, you’ll find handmade items by makers from across Wales.
 You can even learn to make something yourself.
 On weekends, this family run business, offer Blacksmith courses in nearby St Clears.